mhtattersall/WebSockets/README.md

 - Start Server.py in the terminal, then Client.py in another terminal.
 - See https://github.com/johntango/Streaming for a further example.

 Fette, Ian, and Alexey Melnikov.
 “The WebSocket Protocol.”
 RFC 6455.
 Dec.
-2011Links to an external site. https://datatracker.ietf.org/doc/html/rfc6455.Links to an external site.
+2011 https://datatracker.ietf.org/doc/html/rfc6455.

 Jameson, Mark.
 “A Brief Overview of the Web Socket Protocol.”
 Mark Jameson.
 2017. https://noio-ws.readthedocs.io/en/latest/overview_of_websockets.html.Links to an external site.